transcom/mymove-docs/docs/backend/testing/acceptance-testing-syncada-edi-invoicing.md

 This section will describe the prerequisites for invoicing, that are beyond the scope of documenting here.
 See the [References](#references) section for links that may help in setting these up.

 :::note
-The following commands listed assume you are in the `cmd` directory of the mymove project.
+The following commands listed assume you have built the local tooling required.
+You may either run `make build_tools` which will build all the tooling for the project.
+Or to run the commands in this document, run `make bin/prime-api-client bin/generate-payment-request-edi`.
+This will allow you to run the commands without any prefixes.
 :::

 ### Move